 This certificate can easily be undertaken by students in the MAIA, MGP and IR/MBA programs.
-Combination with other Pardee degree programs is possible but may prove logistically difficult.
+Combination with other Pardee School degree programs is possible but may prove logistically difficult.

 - Students must successfully complete at least 16 credits of coursework (4 standard courses) in courses primarily focused on the Muslim world, with a minimum grade of B- in each course

 - Concentration requirement: At least two of the four courses must focus on a sub-regional or substantive area (e.g. Middle East and North Africa, Southeast Asia, South Asia, Central Asia, Islamic studies)

 - Courses must be chosen from at least two departments